 Crab apple, Malus silvestris.
 Pollen and nectar - April

 False Acacia, Robinia pseudoacacia.
 (Naturalised).
-Nectar – April
+Nectar – April (can be invasive)

 Cherry, Prunus avium.
 Pollen and nectar - April